Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 - **0x00000-0x00FFF: same as Game Boy Camera, ram exchange data;**
 - **0x01000-0x01FFF: remnants of the ram read/write and aging test;**
+- **0x02000-0x02DFF: image data tiles in first memory slot (128x112, 224 tiles);**
-- **0x02F00-0x02FFF: image tag or metadata (mostly 0x00 but 0x02FE8-0x02FFF contains data of unknown purpose);**
+- **0x02E00-0x02FFF: image tag or metadata (mostly empty but 0x02FE8-0x02FFF contains data of unknown purpose);**
-- **0x02000-0x1FFFF: overall the same as the Game Boy Camera, images are stored exactly at the same offset**
+- **0x02000-0x1FFFF: overall the same as the Game Boy Camera, images are stored exactly at the same offsets**

 Summary of some tests made on real hardware:
 - The camera writes nothing in ram at boot;